Marine Corps Baseball

 The baseball history without including the Marine Corps stretch around the globe would have a missing link.
 Take a quick look back at baseball history and the Marine Corps and you will find both have shared in the history of our game and our nation

-Marine Corps Baseball and America are all Survivors and are in large part of what made this Nation great.
+Marine Corps Baseball along with all Americans are Survivors and in large part, what made this Nation great.